mattn/go-sqlite3/CONTRIBUTING.md

 By contributing to this project, you share your code under the MIT License, as specified in the LICENSE file.
 Don't forget to add yourself to the AUTHORS file.

+### Errors

+Errors are preferred to be started with and fully in lower case, with the exception only to names in which uppercase letters are common.
+For example: NULL, SQLite Go-SQLite3 or function names.

 ### Code Review

 Everyone is invited to review and comment on pull requests.